 3. Increased demand for alternatives to conventional recycling

-The inability of mechanical recycling facilities to process the plastic we produce—due both to the quantity and to the growing complexity of the materials—has been drawing attention for the past several years.
+The inability of mechanical recycling facilities to process the plastic we produce—due both to the quantity and the growing complexity of the materials—has been drawing attention for the past several years.
 The public is increasingly looking to the plastics industry to address this, either through extended producer responsibility, deposit bills, or investment in advanced recycling technologies.

 4. To hear a lot about UBQ™, a climate-positive additive that can bring down the carbon footprint of your supply chain

-UBQ™ is made from unsorted municipal solid waste, meaning that it is 100% recycled content.
+UBQ™ is made from unsorted municipal solid waste, meaning that it has 100% recycled content.
 It’s also recyclable and drop-in ready, compatible with most conventional resins and production processes.
 By replacing virgin plastics with UBQ™, manufacturers avoid not only the upstream emissions of oil extraction but also the methane that would otherwise be released in landfills by food and garden waste—a significant enough reduction that UBQ’s projected market share would offset approximately the annual emissions of Canada.